 The structures inside the Great Palace were rebuilt and changed at various times.
 When Byzantium was at its peak, there were details that fascinated the ambassadors who came to visit.
 For this reason, Byzantine Constantinople became famous as the golden city of the Middle Ages.

-The palace, where the most important rulers of the Byzantine Empire lived for 800 years, lost its charm since the 11th century.
+The palace, where the most important rulers of the Byzantine Empire lived for 800 years, lost its charm after the 11th century.
 The emperors began to live in the Palace of Blachernae on the banks of the Golden Horn.
-During the Sack of Constantinople in 1204, the Great Palace was completely destroyed.
-(During the 4th Crusade)
+During the Sack of Constantinople (4th Crusade) in 1204, the Great Palace was almost completely destroyed.

 Great Palace Mosaic Museum